-Global Connections: Jamaica's Influences on the Music Industry and Pop Culture: On April 22, 2021, the Students of Caribbean Descent (SOCA) delivered an engaging conversation with Jamaican artists and educators Michael Sean Harris, Ashley Keiko, Joe Davis, and Othniel Lewis.
+Global Connections: Jamaica's Influences on the Music Industry and Pop Culture: On April 22, 2021, the Students of Caribbean Ancestry (SOCA) delivered an engaging conversation with Jamaican artists and educators Michael Sean Harris, Ashley Keiko, Joe Davis, and Othniel Lewis.
 The session was hosted by student Ariana Stanberry and alumni Safiya Lesli and Evad Campbell.
 Click the title to view the video.

 Global Connections: My Life in Music: On April 22, 2021, Siam Music Yamaha and Berklee Global Initiatives invited program alumni to share their experiences studying music and developing their careers as professional musicians.
 The musical traditions in Thailand are diverse and impressive, and becoming more prominent and influential in Southeast Asia and beyond.
 Siam Music Yamaha and Berklee students are leading successful careers in this rich music industry.
 Click the title to view the video.